 "We think antibiotic use, vaccination practices, diet, and bacterial, viral, and parasitic infections influence immune system development," Weiss says.
 "We think these are the areas to concentrate on, and we want to determine whether they're acting in a protective way or becoming risk factors for asthma.
 If we can understand that, we can modify the impact through vaccines or exposure to certain types of infections."

-For example, Weiss says, some viral and bacterial infections can actually improve the immune system’s response to allergens and perhaps decrease the likelihood that asthma will develop.
-Studies have shown that having the measles early in life or having the ability to respond to tuberculosis (as demonstrated by skin test response) is associated with decreased asthma and allergy.
-Since children now receive a vaccine against measles, and tuberculosis is rare, that opportunity to stimulate protective immune system responses is weaker than in the past.
+For example, Weiss says, some viral and bacterial infections can actually improve the immune system's response to allergens and perhaps decrease the likelihood that asthma will develop.
+Studies have shown that having the measles early in life or having the ability to respond to tuberculosis (as demonstrated by skin-test response) is associated with decreased asthma and allergy.
+Because children now receive a vaccine against measles, and tuberculosis is rare, that opportunity to stimulate protective immune system responses is less common than in the past.
 The increasing use of antibiotics may also contribute.

 Another critically important area is the interaction between the mother and the developing fetus, Weiss says.
 Maternal immunity is transferred to the fetus, so the mother's exposures potentially influence the fetus' immune system development.